Isaac Paredes Player Props: Rays vs. Braves

 Isaac Paredes At The Plate

-- Paredes leads Tampa Bay with 67 hits, batting .264 this season with 29 extra-base hits.

-- Among qualified hitters in MLB, he ranks 62nd in batting average, 20th in on-base percentage, and 24th in slugging.
+- Among qualifying hitters in baseball, he ranks 63rd in batting average, 20th in on-base percentage, and 28th in slugging.

-- In 40.3% of his games this year, Paredes has driven in at least one run.
-In eight of those games (10.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in six contests.
+- In 39.7% of his games this year, Paredes has had at least one RBI.
+He's picked up more than one in 10.3% and driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.